turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 * Flying to a different city works and we can move city to city
 * Refueling doesn't do anything yet

-Make sure your code works like that before you move on.
+Make sure your code works like that before you move on to [I2: Distances](./i2_distances.markdown).

 ## Extra Challenge